FreddieHoy/THE-freds-coding-test/README.md

 - Choose a subject.
 Find all the Universities that have studies that subject.
 See how their student rating for that subject have changed over time.

-Plan:
-Stage 1 - Student
-Stage 2 - More on Student if it's interesting.
-Otherwise University.

 ### Notes

-A submission is really an institution history data point A submission is many courses from 1 year.
-Not a catalog.
+A submission is really an institution history data point.
-All the data is from different dates!
-Has to have some kind of history.
-Are there courses missing some years?
+Are there subject dates missing in some years?

 What am I actually showcasing here?
 Less my ability come up with a useful insight and more my ability to write code.

 Going to Create a FE for interaction.

+Using material ui because it looks great and is very quick to set up.

+3 submission points have the same ID!
+I've just manually changed to have separate ids.

-### MVP
+### MVP Plan.

 Student Selects a subject.
 - Filter all institution that do that subject.
 If there were many institution just take top 10 etc..
 - Order by student_rating (total students)
 - But give history and indication of incline / decline / steady (graph maybe?)
 For academic_papers, students_total, student_rating.

-- Could give a 'match' rating which included a better score for increasing student_rating and funding for example
+- Could give a 'match' rating which included a better score for increasing student_rating and funding for example.

+# Reflection at the end of the test.
+I've done what I do best which is take some complex data on the FE side of things and make into something useable information.
+Sorting ordering etc in data.ts.

+What would of been a better approach would be to process this data into a DB.
+Then I can do things like create a subject entity.
+Use SQL to order and sort etc. Which is what it is made for.

+### Good points
+- I've sorted the data on the FE side in the best way to AVOID 10000000 loops.
+IE use an object/Record.

+- I've created something almost useful.
+The user can look at the rating trends themselves.

+- I've created a relatively nice ui for the user.
+Which would be a good start point for an app.
+Given more time.
+I would look at:
+    1. Creating more of a visual representation of how things have changed over time for these universities.
+    2. Adding an indication of trend.
+(Has the rating/funding etc gone up over the last 5 years).

-### The data
+### Bad points

-On the FE side of things I'd want just an array of ordered results.

-On the BE side of things I'd want to create this array as cleanly as possible.
-Ie indexing into things etc.. not 10000 loops
+- I have gone a bit broad.
+I've worked on making a useful app but the sorting filtering etc of data logic should live on the BE side.
+Then I've created a nice but limited FE.

+- The Data could be cleaner.
+Each institution in the final array has submissions with not just the chosen subject on it.
+With many more subjects the BE would be sending a lot of unnecessary data!

+- There is definitely room for a deeper dive into the set up of material ui.
+Learning more about theming etc and adding slight adjustments to built components using sx prop didn't look amazing.

+- My commits should of been smaller.